Does Washington, DC have overtime laws that are different from federal law?

 Does Washington, DC have a minimum wage that is different from federal law?

-The minimum wage in Washington, DC is $12.50 per hour, which is higher than the federal minimum wage of $7.25 per hour.
+As of July 1, 2018 the minimum wage in Washington, DC is $13.25 per hour, which is higher than the federal minimum wage of $7.25 per hour.
 However, for contracts with the Washington, DC government, the minimum wage is $13.80 per hour.
-On July 1, 2018, the minimum wage will increase to $13.25 per hour.
 On June 7, 2016, the city council of Washington, D.C. agreed unanimously to implement a $15.00 minimum wage.
 The wage goes into effect gradually reaching $15.00 by 2020.

 Generally, employers cannot use other costs of employment to decrease the minimum wage required.
 Employers, however, can use tips and gratuities to reduce the minimum wage required to $3.89.
 This will increase to $5.00 in 2020.